amplication/docs/docs/faqs/faqs.md

 <details>
   <summary>How can I get the code?</summary>

-You can download the source code of your application or push a new Pull Request to a GitHub repository.
-There is also a code-view option, that enables you to preview the code before it is generated.
+You can download the source code of your application or connect to your GitHub account and push a new Pull Request directly to a selected GitHub repository.
+There is also a code-view option, that enables you to view the code in the console before you download it or move it to GitHub.

 </details>